sighupio/furyctl/DEVELOPER.md

 ```

 Write a [`Furyfile.yml`](Furyfile.yml) in the root of your project and then simply run `furyctl vendor`.
-It will download packages specified inside 'Furyfile.yaml' to the 'vendor' directory.
+It will download packages specified inside `Furyfile.yaml` to the `vendor` directory.

 ## Contributing

-We still use `go mod` as golang package manager.
-Once you have that installed you can run `go mod vendor` and `go build` or `go install` should run without problems
+We still use `go mod` as the golang package manager.
+Once you have that installed you can run `$ go mod vendor`
+and `$ go build` or `$ go install` should run without problems.